-The buoyancy and lift decreases the concussive forces of gravity on painful joints allowing them to function more naturally, with more flexibility and mobility.
-As muscles and tendons relax into the water, they allow the mobility of the animal to improve.
+The buoyancy and lift decreases the concussive forces of gravity on painful joints, allowing them to function more naturally, with flexibility and mobility.
+As muscles and tendons relax in the water, they allow the mobility of the animal to improve.
 Muscle mass increases with use, and with increased movement, joints become properly bathed in the healing and nutritive joint fluid.
 Arthritic joints can even begin to remodel and allow for less restricted movement.
 Animals using the treadmill for a variety of conditions begin to ambulate better, increase their strength, endurance and flexibility.

 As the animal walks, the gait, energy, balance and attitude of the animal is monitored carefully.
 Hands-on physical therapy techniques are employed as needed in the pool to encourage proper gait and workouts.

 The underwater treadmill is most commonly used:

 - To maintain healthy joint function in animals with joint disease

 - To encourage increasing weight-bearing in recovering animals

 - To help maintain normal muscle/joint function if the animal isn’t using a normal gait on land

 - To improve function of limbs with nerve or neuromuscular problems

 - To improve muscle strength and endurance for healthy animals, working animals or show animals